stratus-ss/OpenShiftInfra_Docs/src/04-day2-configs/custom-route-README.md

 > [!NOTE]
 > Normally you should be using `oc new-project`, however creation of some projects are restricted by the OpenShift API (such as any project starting with `openshift-`).
-> Using `oc create namespace` uses the kubernetes primatives and gets around these restrictions.
+> Using `oc create namespace` uses the kubernetes primitives and gets around these restrictions.
 USE WITH CAUTION!

 To create the secret use the following command template: